50 Ten-Minute Jobs To Do In The Garden In Spring

 - Sow seeds of flowering annuals for fast cheap colour - you could have blooms in 8 weeks

-- Sow seeds of cold-hardy veggies like the cabbage family and onion straight out into the garden
+- Sow seeds of cold-hardy veggies like the cabbage family and onions - these can go straight out into the garden

-- Sow seeds of tender fruit and veggies like chili, eggplant, melon, and tomato in pots indoors
+- Sow seeds of tender fruit and veggies like chili, eggplant, melon, and tomato in pots indoors, ready to plant out when the frosts have passed

-- Sow herbs for use in the kitchen, and to lure helpful pollinators in the garden
+- Sow herbs for use in the kitchen, and to lure helpful pollinators into your garden

-- Repot a pot-bound container plant into a larger pot - check for vine weevil and snail eggs as you go
+- Repot a pot-bound container plant into a larger pot - remove any yellow vine weevil eggs and translucent snail eggs as you go

 - If there's a patch of lawn that always looks bald and shabby, consider lawn-alternative groundcovers like pratia or dichondra

-- Plant a berry fruit plant now for juicy pickings later
+- Plant a berry fruit plant now - raspberry, blackberry, blueberry, or midgem - for juicy pickings later

 - Plant seed potatoes for bumper harvests - they'll even grow in big pots, for no digging!